-Their reasons for hitting the books and the gym vary.
-Some want to dominate on the intramural field.
-Others want to burn off what they drink over the weekend at frat parties.
-Most realize that to attract other hard bodies, it helps to build one of your own first.
+Reasons for hitting the gym over the books vary.
+Some people want to dominate on the intramural field.
+Others want to burn off the extra party calories.

-Lesson 1: Get Your Daily Squares Squared Away
+Lesson 1: Get Your Daily Calories Squared Away

 What you eat may be more important than how you train.
-Unfortunately, college life is too often fueled by crappy dorm food and Domino's deliveries.
-No more excuses, though, because Megna has a meal plan designed to help you build major mass and burn fat.
+Unfortunately, college life is too often fueled by crappy dorm food and pizza deliveries.

 You have to push your body and train hard to build muscle that earns admiration on campus.
-Megna's workout program isn't typical, but neither are the results.
-They are intended to be exceptional and Grade A.
+If you want exceptional results, you need to put in exceptional effort.